xWink/Discord-Bot/README.md

 This is a Discord bot intended to provide entertainment to users of the University of Guelph Bachelor of Computer Science Discord server.

+# Technologies
+Written in Java with JDA API and built with Gradle.
+Using MariaDB to store user info, game data, and message logs.
+Hosted on a Google Cloud server with 24/7 uptime.

 # Features

 ### Play Russian Roulette